Michelle F. Moseley Counseling

 Words Matter

 Let me share some vocabulary with you so we’re all on the same page.
-I’d like to acknowledge Reclamation Collective and Religious Trauma Institute for their work in helping build language around these concepts, as I have used their definitions as the basis for descriptions that follow.
+Reclamation Collective and the Religious Trauma Institute helped contribute to the definitions I’m sharing here.

 Deconstruction